named-data/ndn-js/README.md

 http://redmine.named-data.net/projects/ndn-js/issues

-The primary goal of NDN-JS is to provide a pure Javascript implementation of the NDN API that enables developers to create browser-based applications using Named Data Networking.
+The primary goal of NDN-JS is to provide a pure Javascript implementation of the NDN API that enables developers to create browser-based or Node.js-based applications using Named Data Networking.
 The approach requires no native code or signed Java applets, and thus can be delivered over the current web to modern browsers with no hassle for the end user.

 Additional goals for the project:
-- Websockets transport (rather than TCP or UDP, which are not directly supported in Javascript).
+- Websockets transport for the browser (rather than TCP or UDP, which are not directly supported in the browser).
 - Relatively lightweight and compact, to enable efficient use on the web.
 - Implement the NDN-TLV wire format and be wire format compatible with the PARC's CCNx implementation of NDN.